loopbackio/loopback4-example-shopping/README.md

 `swagger-ui` module is built with authorization component, which will show up by adding the security schema and operation security spec in the OpenAPI spec.

-You can check the swagger [doc](https://swagger.io/docs/specification/authentication/bearer-authentication/) to learn how to add it, see section "Describing Bearer Authentication".
+You can check the OpenAPI [doc](https://swagger.io/docs/specification/authentication/bearer-authentication/) to learn how to add it, see section "Describing Bearer Authentication".